raulpy271/turingMachine/README.md

 $ dune exec turing
 ```

 This will execute the machine [`write_msg.ml`](/examples/write_msg.ml) because in the main module ([`bin/turingMachineCli.ml`](/bin/turingMachineCli.ml)) was imported your functions.
-If you want create a machine, you need to create an module in the `examples` directory and use it in the main module.
+If you want create a machine, you need to create a module in the `examples` directory and use it in the main module.
 So, change the fallowing code in the main:

 ```ocaml
 module Machine = struct